RosaleeKnight/study-notes/cybersecurity-terminology.md

 Bug: An error, fault or flaw in a computer program that may cause it to unexpectedly quit or behave in an unintended manner.

+Business Continuity Plan: An organization’s play book for how to operate in an emergency situation like a massive cyberattack which provides safeguards against a disaster and outlines strategies and the action plan on how to continue business as usual.

+Business Disruption: Refers to any interruption in the usual way that a system, process or event works.

 BYOD (Bring Your Own Device): Refers to employees using personal devices to connect to their organizational networks.